David L. Johnson

 Doherty received her BA and MBA from Indiana University, where she was a member of the honors program.
 She also received the "Excellence in Leadership" award as special recognition from the professors and administration of Indiana University MBA-CIP for leadership and contribution to the program.

 Troy Hege serves as Director of Projects for BioCrossroads.
 In this role Hege works to vet, develop and manage emergent life science opportunities.
-Hege directly supports several BioCrossroads initiatives including the Indiana Biosciences Research Institute and the Indiana Health Information Exchange (IHIE) and also works closely with the Indiana Clinical Translational Sciences Institute at the Indiana University Medical Center.
-Hege also serves as an advisor to the Indiana Enterprise Fund and Indiana Seed Fund II and assists the fund manager in deal sourcing, diligence and execution of portfolio investments.
+Currently, Hege directly supports BioCrossroads’ efforts related to Indiana Biosciences Research Institute and the Indiana Health Information Exchange (IHIE) and also works closely with the Indiana Clinical Translational Sciences Institute at the Indiana University Medical Center.
+Hege also serves as an advisor to the Indiana Seed Fund II and assists the fund manager in deal sourcing, diligence and execution of portfolio investments.

-In addition, Hege serves on the boards of directors for Diagnotes Inc. a clinical communications technology platform, Thrive Inc., a clinical data repository and analytics platform, and the Datalys Center, a BioCrossroads supported sports medicine research institute formed in collaboration with the National Collegiate Athletic Association and the American College of Sports Medicine.
+Hege serves on the boards of directors for Diagnotes Inc., a clinical communications technology platform, Thrive Inc., a clinical data repository and analytics platform, and the Datalys Center, a sports medicine research institute formed in collaboration with the National Collegiate Athletic Association and the American College of Sports Medicine.